-A natural gas furnace is the most cost-effective way to heat your home, particularly if you live in a cold climate.
-However, Reuters says the price of natural gas is anticipated to rise significantly during the winter heating season.
-Learn why the price of natural gas is getting more expensive and how to save on gas heating bills this year.
+A natural gas furnace is the most cost-effective way to heat your home, particularly if you live in a cool climate.
+However, Reuters reports the price of natural gas is anticipated to rise significantly during the winter heating season.
+Find out why the price of natural gas is going up and how to save on gas heating bills this year.

 Why Is Natural Gas Going Up?

-Every year, the U.S. Energy Information Administration (EIA) releases a winter fuel outlook.
-Energy costs have previously gone up globally, according to Reuters.
-This is due to the fact the demand for energy is now higher than the available supply.
+Each year, the U.S. Energy Information Administration (EIA) produces a winter fuel outlook.
+Energy costs have previously gotten more expensive globally, according to Reuters.
+This is because the demand for energy is now higher than the available supply.

 How Higher Natural Gas Prices Will Impact You

-Higher natural gas prices will impact you as you turn on your heating system and get utility bills.
-Here's about how much it will impact the average household during the six-month winter heating season, in contrast to 2020.
+Higher natural gas prices will impact you as you switch on your heating system and receive utility bills.
+Here’s about how much it will affect the average household during the six-month winter heating season, in contrast to 2020.

 - Average heating bill for 2020 season: $573, or about $95.50 monthly.